pydicom/pynetdicom/docs/tutorials/create_scu.rst

   AE title* match one its familiar with.
 This can be set with the :attr:`AE.ae_title<ae.ApplicationEntity.ae_title>` property.
 Alternatively, you may need to configure the SCP with the details of your SCU
-* ``Local limit exceeded``: The SCP has too many current association, try again later
+* ``Local limit exceeded``: The SCP has too many current associations active, try again later
 * ``Association Aborted``: this is more unusual during association negotiation, (typically it's seen afterwards or during DIMSE messaging) but may be due to the SCP using TLS or other methods to secure the connection